kat-djc/aphis-inspection-citations-flags/README.md

   * Flag columns is the name of the script, for example, the overheating flag is 'flag_overheating'

 ## Future Directions
 * The APHIS inspection report data is continually updated.
 The keywords used in the heat/temperature flag should be reviewed and refined periodically, in case of data shift.
-The following are flags we will be working.
+The following are flags we will be working on.
     * Transport of animals
     * Absent/incorrectly written programs of veterinary care
     * Flaws in animal enclosures/physical environment